Northern Arizona University (NAU): Robust Strategic Planning Outreach and Strategic Planning with Multiple University Departments

 We collaborated with the staff to conduct a series of on-campus focus groups with 19 different stakeholder cohorts (e.g., faculty, students, staff, the Commission on Native Americans group, community groups, alumni foundation, etc.).
 We then prepared a robust summary document with compiled results from over 200 individual stakeholders across the 19 groups, including an analysis of the input, key themes across the various groups, and graphics to capture key data points.
 Finally, we facilitated an on-campus presentation of the results to the Executive Team, Cabinet, and Strategic Planning and Budget Council so they could determine next steps for incorporating the input and feedback into the university’s strategic plan.
 The Vice President of Finance, Institutional Planning, and Analysis said of the process that “people participated that otherwise would not have been able to if it had been done internally.
 SBI did a nice job of pulling information out of people and getting them to participate in the sessions.
 Using an outside, neutral party provided legitimacy.
 The two words that come to mind are ‘facilitation expert.’”

 The NAU team later asked us to facilitate a second round of stakeholder outreach to provide input on the revised draft.
-This second phase included creating an online survey accessible by up to 1,000 NAU stakeholders, a series of open webinars where participants heard a brief overview of the strategic plan and were permitted to ask questions and share observations, and a series of invitation-only on-campus focus groups to solicit feedback from those stakeholders whose opinions or positions are most critical for the success of the strategic plan.
+This second phase included creating an online survey accessible by up to 1,000 NAU stakeholders, and facilitating a series of open meetings and invitation-only, on-campus/online focus groups.
+These efforts encouraged participants to ask questions and share observations as well as provide feedback from those stakeholders whose opinions or positions were most critical for the success of the strategic plan.
 As a result of this work, “the university is very well positioned and is moving forward on very solid ground with the new plan and with new buy-in and support.
 People are chomping at the bit and are very excited.”
-In addition to this second wave of outreach, we continued to serve as a resource to the Strategic Planning Director and the Strategic Planning and Budget Council throughout the process to support the successful roll-out and execution of the new strategic plan, including sharing observations and best practices, reviewing output from internal NAU meetings, supporting agenda development, and identifying key questions that must be asked to test for consensus.
+In addition to this second wave of outreach, we continued to serve as a resource to the Strategic Planning Director and the Strategic Planning and Budget Council throughout the process to support the successful roll-out and execution of the new strategic plan, including sharing observations and best practices and identifying key questions that must be asked to test for consensus.

 We have continued our work with NAU over the years as we’ve partnered long-term, including: